 Frequent assessment of trees and of associated risks are essential in areas of high public access where trees are within striking range of people or valuable property that is susceptible to damage.
 All observations are from ground level without detailed investigations such as aerial tree inspection, invasive procedures and sub-soil investigations (unless specified).

-WCC Group provide woodland management plans which give land managers a structured way to plan and organise the sustainable management of woodland to a common industry standard.
+WCC Group provides woodland management plans which give land managers a structured way to plan and organise the sustainable management of woodland to a common industry standard.
 It applies to all woodland and woodland operations, regardless of who owns or manages it.

 Creating a woodland management plan can demonstrate sustainable forest management and supports the planning and implementation of work proposals and their long term monitoring.